arachnegl/web-dev-intro/source/django_setup.rst

 Inspecting the Database
 =======================

+Download sqlite3 from `www.sqlite.org/download.html`.
+Choose the
+sqlite-shell-win32-x86-....zip file.
+Unzip it by double clicking it.
+Then drag and drop into C:\BOOTCAMP\Python34\
+The last step is to add it to a directory on the PATH.

 A database application is like a server.

 We send requests using clients.
 The clients in this case aren't the browser but